Laser cooling and qubit measurements on a forbidden transition in neutral Cs atoms

 {\it Quadrupole cooling} After preparing a 3D MOT with the 852 nm cooling light using standard techniques, 2$^{\rm nd}$ stage cooling on the quadrupole transition was applied.
-The $5d_{5/2}$ state has a radiative linewidth of $\Gamma/2\pi=118~\rm kHz$\cite{Pucher2020}, with essentially 100\% percent of the decay via the dipole allowed transition to $6p_{3/2}$ at 3491 nm.
-The Doppler temperature of this transition is approximately $T_{\rm D}=3.0 ~\mu\rm K$ and the potential for sub-Doppler cooling has also been analyzed\cite{Kirpichnikova2019}.
-As shown in Fig.~\ref{fig.setup}c time-of-flight measurements following a 20 ms quadrupole cooling phase give an atom temperature of $5.3~\mu\rm K$.
+The $5d_{5/2}$ state has a radiative linewidth of $\Gamma/2\pi=118~\rm kHz$ \cite{Pucher2020}, with essentially 100\% percent of the decay via the dipole allowed transition to $6p_{3/2}$ at 3491 nm.
+The Doppler temperature of this transition is \rsub{$T_{\rm D}=\left(\frac{\hbar\Gamma}{2 k_{\rm B}} \right)\frac{k_{685}^2 + k_{3491}^2+k_{852}^2 }{2 k_{685}^2}= 2.39 ~\mu\rm K$.
+The recoil temperature of the 685 nm transition is $T_{\rm rec}=0.307~\mu\rm K$ so $T_{\rm D}/T_{\rm rec}=7.8$ whereas a quantum simulation with a simplified model \cite{Kirpichnikova2019} predicts a minimal temperature of $\sim 10 T_{\rm rec}.$ We defer a study of alternative configurations that may lead to sub-Doppler cooling on this transition to future work.} As shown in Fig.~\ref{fig.setup}c time-of-flight measurements following a 20 ms quadrupole cooling phase give an atom temperature of $5.29~\mu\rm K$.
 Simulations based on the theory developed in \cite{Kirpichnikova2019} extended to account for the full hyperfine structure of the participating levels predict a temperature of about $4~\mu\rm K$ for the experimental parameters we used.
 Note that since the $5d_{5/2}, f=6$ level decays via $6p_{3/2},f=5$ to the $f=4$ ground level, and excitation of $5d_{5/2}, f\le 5$ is strongly suppressed, no repump light from $6s_{1/2},f=3$ is used for 2$^{\rm nd}$ stage cooling.
 Additional details of the experimental approach are provided in \cite{SMScott2025}.
-We defer a study of sub-Doppler cooling on this transition to future work.

 To perform cooling of single atoms we load into the 803 nm bottle beam trap and apply 3D cooling with the 685 nm light.
 The atom temperature was characterized by Ramsey coherence measurements.
 The atom is pumped into the $\ket{6s_{1/2},f=4,m_f=0}$ state with linearly polarized 895 nm light resonant with the $\ket{6s_{1/2},4,0} \leftrightarrow\ket{6p_{1/2},4,0}$ transition.
 Clock transitions between the $\ket{4,0} - \ket{3,0}$ ground states are then driven with a 9.2 GHz microwave field giving a $1/e$ Ramsey coherence time of 7.6(3) ms (see Fig.~\ref{fig.setup}d).
 The analysis in Ref. \cite{Kuhr2005} is used to convert this into an upper bound on the atom temperature of $T_{\rm a}\le 5.4(2)~\mu\rm K$.
 Since the optical pumping step prior to the Ramsey measurement heats the atom by up to several $\mu\rm K$ we estimate the temperature reached by 685 nm cooling in the bottle beam trap as being close to the Doppler limit.